 Each page in the return is broken down into a number of sections, which contain the data and boxes you need to fill in to complete the tax return.

-If you need to fill in a section, choose Yes for that section.
-Sections for which you choose No won't be won't be included in your tax return.
+If you need to fill in a section, choose 'Yes' for that section.
+Any sections that remain set to ‘No’ won’t be included in your tax return.